MeetRaut/Job-finder-native/README.md

 # Job-finder-native
-Job finder application using react native
+Job finder application using react native and JSearch API